 Every acquisition conversation eventually comes down to a single question the acquirer is asking themselves: will this business be worth more in three to five years than what I'm paying today, and is the risk appropriate?
 Every metric, every due diligence request, every negotiation point is downstream of that question.

 Founders often conflate "the acquirer loves our product" with "the acquirer will pay a premium."
 Those are different things.
 A buyer can love the product and still price it conservatively because the financials carry risk.
-The premium comes from eliminating uncertainty — about revenue quality, about team dependency, about customer concentration, about platform exposure.
+The premium comes from eliminating uncertainty, about revenue quality, about team dependency, about customer concentration, about platform exposure.
 The more of those uncertainties you've resolved before the conversation starts, the better your outcome.
+If you want to know which ones are still open in your business, score your app's exit readiness before a buyer does it for you.

 In the Shopify app ecosystem specifically, there are three categories of acquirer.
 Each underwrites differently, moves on different timelines, and values different things.
 Knowing which type you're talking to is step one of any process.